RS-Rak/A-Level-Project/Pygame/Arkanoid/readme.md

 This is my arkanoid project, run main.py to run it all.
 Assets holds all of the necessary assets for this to work.
 See bottom of page for known bugs.
+If at any point the ball is stationary, press space to send it moving.

 ## TO DO: